Vishnu-Varthan-05/Todo-App/README.md

-# Todo-App
-Created while learning Python..
-✨THIS IS A TODO APP
+#✨THIS IS A TODO APP
+## Created while learning Python..
 🍁main.py    - works as COMMAND LINE PROGRAM
 🍁gui.py     - works as GUI
 🍁webtodo.py - uses streamlit and runs as WEB PROGRAM